google/ad-manager-alerter/README.md

 ### Ad Manager report downloader

 This module is responsible for requesting and downloading Ad Manager reports into Google Cloud Storage.

+It has two main entry points "download_report" and "download_all_saved_reports".

+* `download_report` is used for the report that will be used for alerting purposes.
+* `download_all_saved_reports` downloads all reports that have been shared with the service account used to run the script.

 The authentication method chosen for this project is to generate access tokens directly from the Cloud Function as described here: [Authenticating applications directly with access tokens](https://cloud.google.com/compute/docs/access/create-enable-service-accounts-for-instances#applications).